Physical Therapy (DPT)

 Required Academic Records

 In the U.S. academic records or mark sheets are called "transcripts" (this is the term used throughout this website).
 All applicants who have studied abroad must submit official (signed in original ink and stamped with a seal) academic records for study completed at all universities (including schools where no degree or certificate was earned by the student).
 These documents should include end-of-year result sheets for each year of university study, national exam results, and a copy of degrees or certificates, both in the native language and English translations.
 Photocopies or facsimiles of mark sheets and exam results for the final year alone are not acceptable.
-Additionally, the academic records may need to be evaluated by an agency specified by the School of Nursing and Health Sciences.
+Additionally, the academic records may need to be evaluated by an agency specified by the Office of Admission.
 Degrees earned abroad must be from an institution of higher learning which is officially recognized by the home country's Ministry of Education.

 A "college" abroad usually means a secondary institution whereas in the U.S., a college is an institution providing higher education.
 A college can be part of a larger university or represent a singular institution such as Simmons University.
 Academic records from overseas colleges which are actually secondary schools (high schools in the U.S.) are not required as part of the application process.
 Courses taken at the secondary level do not fulfill the prerequisite requirements for application and admission to a graduate program.
 A baccalaureate in the U.S. is a first university degree.
 Many overseas systems award baccalaureates which represent the completion of secondary education or a year beyond.